preaction/Statocles/site/docs/theme/index.markdown

 print $name;
 % end

-# Content Sections
+# Named Content Sections

-Content sections are an advanced feature of Statocles that allows special content to be passed up through the templates that make up a single page.
+Named content sections are an advanced feature of Statocles that allows special content to be passed up through the templates that make up a single page.
 For example, the document content can include some content that will be then be used by the page template or layout template.
 This makes it easier to do things like adding sections to the layout sidebar or footer, but only on specific pages.

-XXX
+To create a named content section, we use the `content` helper.
+The first argument is the section name, and the second argument is the content.
+Remember you can use `begin`/`end` to use template directives in the content section.

+% highlight html => begin
+%% content byline => begin
+by <%%== $page->author %>
+%% end
+% end

+With this `byline` content created, we can recall it in our layout using the `content` helper with only the name of the content we want.

+% highlight html => begin
+%%= content 'byline'
+% end

 The default Statocles themes include content sections for `tags` and `feeds` which allow the Blog app to list all of its tags and feeds,